Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: A toy illustration with interacting agents

 We define the stochastic dynamics more precisely now.
 Let us consider an encounter between one agent $i$ and another agent $j$.
 Label the amounts of money and goods for each agent before the encounter by pairs $m = (m_i,m_j),g=(g_i,g_j)$ of positive 2-component vectors, and after the encounter by $m',g'$.
 We suppose that transitions are restricted to those that conserve both goods and money:~$m'_i+m'_j = m_i+m_j$ and $g'_i+g'_j = g_i + g_j$.
 We denote the probability rate from $m,g$ to $m',g'$ by $q(m,g,m',g')$.
 Each agent biases the probability rate by making it proportional to their utility of the outcome.
 Thus we take

-where $k_{ij}\ge 0$ is an encounter rate for $i$ and $j$ and the $\delta$-functions enforce conservation of goods and money.
+where $k_{ij}\ge 0$ is a (symmetric) encounter rate for $i$ and $j$ and the $\delta$-functions enforce conservation of goods and money.
 We suppose that the outcome is independent of all previous encounters of all pairs, conditional on the current state.
 The constraints $\alpha, \eta>0$ make the rate integrable and hence the stochastic process well-defined.

-Assuming the graph formed by positive encounter rates between agents is connected, for given total goods $G$ and total money $M$ this stochastic process has a unique stationary probability that attracts all initial probability distributions (this property is called ``ergodicity'').
+Assuming the graph formed by positive encounter rates between agents is connected, for given total goods $G$ and total money $M$ we believe this stochastic process has a unique stationary probability that attracts all initial probability distributions (this property is called ``ergodicity'').
 If the money and goods were quantised, ergodicity would follow from a standard result for irreducible continuous-time Markov processes on finite state spaces \cite{Sen} (or positively recurrent ones on countable spaces, e.g.~Thm 1.6 of \cite{Ke}), but here the state space is continuous.
-Nevertheless, the result can be obtained for continuous spaces by use of more sophisticated techniques.
+Nevertheless, results of this form can be obtained for continuous spaces by use of more sophisticated techniques.
 For one treatment, see \cite{DGS}.
 Their models have only money, but extension to an arbitrary finite number of types of good is straightforward.
-They give a detailed proof only in the case $\eta=1$ and equal encounter rates between all pairs of agents, but state that their method generalises.
-In another line of work, \cite{CCL} proves ergodicity for the Kac model of a 1D gas, which is equivalent to the case $\eta=\frac12$.
-A project for the future is to prove ergodicity in a more direct way.
-A key point is to adapt the metric to measure distances between probability distributions appropriately.
-This was done in \cite{M} for discrete-time Markov processes with independent updates at each site conditional on the current state of the whole network, following ideas of Dobrushin, but requires extension to the case of exchange processes.
+They give a detailed proof only in the case $\eta=1$ and for equal encounter rates between all pairs of agents, but state that their method generalises.
+In another line of work, \cite{CCL} proves ergodicity for the Kac model of a 1D gas, which is equivalent to the case $\eta=\frac12$ under the same assumptions on encounter rates.
+Recently, one of us has proved ergodicity for fully connected CD economies more directly and more generally \cite{M25}.